akshansh2000/zoom-participants-export/README.md

+### **Note: Zoom added a captcha verification in order to join a meeting, now.
+Hence, this method will no longer work.**

 # Zoom Participants Export

 A web-app written in Flask which exports the names of participants from a Zoom meeting, given the meeting URL.